LeSonicDev/context/笔记仓库/行业研究/事件分析/寻找历史事件/寻找历史事件提示词-Eng.md

 1. **Parse the Strategic Fingerprint:** First, carefully analyze the input JSON, focusing on the "Micro-Level Event Classification" section.
 The combination of "Event Category," "Event Sub-Type," and "Strategic Intent" forms the core "Strategic Fingerprint" of the current event.
 Simultaneously, use the "Macro-Level Context" and "Meso-Level Context" as key background constraints for your search.

-2. **Iterative Precedent Identification and Validation (User-Revised Protocol):**
+2. **Iterative Precedent Identification and Validation:**

     - **a.
-Initial Candidate Search:** Based on the "Strategic Fingerprint" and contextual constraints, conduct a broad search of your internal knowledge base to identify an initial candidate pool of 5-10 potentially similar, iconic historical events. **This search must explicitly seek both successful outcomes (positive precedents) and unsuccessful outcomes (cautionary tales).**
+Initial Candidate Search:** Based on the "Strategic Fingerprint" and contextual constraints, conduct a broad search of your internal knowledge base to identify an initial candidate pool of 5-10 potentially similar, iconic historical events.
+This search must explicitly seek both successful outcomes (positive precedents) and unsuccessful outcomes (cautionary tales).

     - **b.
 Systematic Similarity Scoring:** For each candidate in the pool, conduct a systematic "Similarity Scoring" analysis.
-Evaluate and score each event based on its match to the current event's Strategic Fingerprint (Event Category, Strategic Intent), Industry Life Cycle, and Business Cycle Stage.
+Evaluate and score each event based on its match to the current event's Strategic Fingerprint, Industry Life Cycle, and Business Cycle Stage.

     - **c.
-Iterative Filtering and Selection:** Filter the pool to select the most relevant historical precedents, ensuring a mix of both successful and unsuccessful cases.
-A typical final selection should include **3-4 successful precedents and 3-4 cautionary (failed) precedents.** **Crucially, if this filtering process yields an insufficient number of high-quality precedents (e.g., fewer than 3 successes and 3 failures), you must iterate:** return to step 2.a, strategically broaden the search parameters, and repeat the scoring and filtering process to ensure a sufficient and balanced set of case studies is selected for the final analysis.
+Iterative Filtering and Selection:** Filter the pool to select the most relevant historical precedents, ensuring a mix of both successful and unsuccessful cases (aiming for 3-4 of each).
+If this process yields an insufficient number of high-quality precedents, you must iterate: return to step 2.a, strategically broaden the search parameters, and repeat the scoring and filtering process to ensure a sufficient and balanced set of case studies is selected.

-3. **Generate Deep Analysis Report:** For each historical precedent identified, generate a separate, structured, in-depth analysis report.
-Each report must contain the following sections:
+3. **Generate Historical Event Summary Report:** For each historical precedent identified, generate a concise, structured summary. **Do not perform a deep analysis.** The output for each event must strictly follow this format:

-    - **Event Summary:** Name of the event, companies involved, date.
+    - **公司与股票代码 (Company & Ticker):**

+    - **事件摘要 (Event Summary):** A brief, one-to-two sentence summary of the event.

+    - **事件类型 (Event Type):** (e.g., New Product Launch, Merger, etc.)

+    - **宣布日期与完成日期 (Announcement & Completion Dates):** Provide the announcement date and, if applicable, the completion or delivery date.

-    - **Similarity Analysis:** Clearly explain why this historical event is a strong analogue to the current event, both in its "Strategic Fingerprint" (micro-level) and its macro/meso background.
+    - **类比合理性 (Analogy Rationale):** Precisely explain why this event is highly comparable to the event being analyzed.
+In addition to matching the classification requirements, briefly explain the similarities in industry, transaction structure (if any), strategic logic, and market environment.

-    - **Classification Snapshot of the Historical Event:** Briefly position the historical event using key fields from the analysis framework (e.g., Business Cycle, Industry Life Cycle, Event Category, Strategic Intent).

-    - **Initial Market Reaction:** Describe the short-term (1-30 days) market sentiment, analyst commentary, and initial stock price reaction following the event's announcement.

-    - **Key Subsequent Developments:** Summarize the key business developments, changes in the competitive landscape, and financial performance in the medium term (1-2 years) following the event.

-    - **Long-Term Impact & Final Conclusion (3-5+ years):** Analyze the long-term, structural impact of the event on the company, its industry, and the broader market.
-Conclude whether the historical event was ultimately a **success, a failure, or neutral** in its impact, and explain the key reasons why.

-4. **Format Output:** Use clear Markdown formatting, with a second-level heading (##) for each historical case, to ensure the report is well-structured and easy to read.
+4. **Format Output:** Use clear Markdown formatting.
+Group the results under two main third-level headings: `### 成功先例 (Positive Precedents)` and `### 警示先例 (Cautionary Precedents)`.
+Use a fourth-level heading (`####`) for each individual historical case.